 We’re pretty lucky that you can buy a gluten free version of most pasta shapes nowadays.

-What is an alternative to orzo pasta?
+What is a substitute to orzo pasta?

 If you’re gluten free there are alternatives you can use in recipes which require orzo to make them coeliac-safe and gluten free.